kubeflow/website/content/docs/pipelines/sdk/component-development.md

     image: gcr.io/my-org/my-image@sha256:a172..752f # Name of a container image that you've pushed to a container repo.
 ```

-Complete the component's implementation section based on your (wrapper) program:
+Complete the component's implementation section based on your program:

 ```
 implementation: